ConsenSysDiligence/smart-contract-best-practices/docs/recommendations.md

 }
 ```

-If someone will call `Worker.doWork()` with the address of the deployed `Destructor` contract, the `Worker` contract will self-destruct.
-Delegate execution only to trusted contracts.
+If `Worker.doWork()` is called with the address of the deployed `Destructor` contract as an argument, the `Worker` contract will self-destruct.
+Delegate execution only to trusted contracts, and never to a user supplied address.

 ## Don't assume contracts are created with zero balance